puid/Elixir/README.md

   "18f6303a"
 ```

 In this case, the entropy of the string **`"18f6303a"`** is 1 bit.
 That's it; 1 bit.
 The same entropy as when the outcome **`"1"`** is observed.
 In either case, there are only two possible, equally likely outcomes and the resulting entropy is therefore 1 bit.
-It's important to have this clear understanding: entropy is a measure in the uncertainty of the event, _**not**_ of the representation of that uncertainty.
+It's important to have this clear understanding:

+ > _**Entropy is a measure in the uncertainty of an event, independent of the representation of that uncertainty**_

 In information theory you would state the above process has two symbols, **`18f6303a`** and **`1`**, and the outcome is equally likely to be either symbol.
 Hence there is 1 bit of entropy in the process.
-But note, the symbols don't really matter.
+The symbols don't really matter.
 It would be much more likely to see the symbols **`T`** and **`F`**, or **`0`** and **`1`**, or even **`ON`** and **`OFF`**, but regardless, the process _produces_ 1 bit of entropy and symbols used to _represent_ that entropy does not effect the entropy itself.

 #### Entropy source

 Random string generators need an external source of entropy and typically use a system resource for that entropy.
 In Elixir, this could be a [:rand](https://www.erlang.org/doc/man/rand.html) module function or [:crypto.strong_rand_bytes/1](https://www.erlang.org/doc/man/crypto.html#strong_rand_bytes-1).
 Nonetheless, it is important to appreciate that the properties of the generated random strings depend on the characteristics of the entropy source.
-For example, whether a random string is suitable for use as a secure token depends on the security characteristics of the entropy source, not the string representation of the token.
+For example, whether a random string is suitable for use as a secure token depends on the security characteristics of the entropy source, not on the string representation of the token.

-#### Characters
+#### ID characters

 As noted, the characters (symbols) used for a random string do not determine the entropy.
 However, the number of unique characters does.
-Under the assumption that each character is equally probable (which maximizes randomness) it is easy to show the entropy per character is a constant log<sub>2</sub>(N), where `N` is of the number of characters available.
+Under the assumption that each character is equally probable (which maximizes entropy) it is easy to show the entropy per character is a constant log<sub>2</sub>(N), where `N` is of the number of characters available.

-#### String randomness
+#### ID randomness

 String randomness is determined by the entropy per character times the number of characters in the string.
 The *quality* of that randomness is directly tied to the quality of the entropy source.
 The *randomness* depends on the number of available characters and the length of the string.